 Request more information

-Helene Panzarino is the Programme Co-Director for Fintech Innovative Banking at Imperial College Business School and author of Business Funding for Dummies.
+Helene Panzarino is the Programme Co-Director for the Imperial Fintech Programme at Imperial College Business School and author of Business Funding for Dummies.
 Helene is a mentor for Start-up Bootcamp, Mass Challenge and the Ascension Fund.
 She is also a regular judge, speaker and moderator for SWIFT Innotribe, The Alt Fi Finance Awards, Nextmoney BBVA Awards.
 Helene has successfully created and launched the Inaugural Programme of Education and Events for the UK FinTech trade body, Innovate Finance, as well as an Alternative Finance Investment Readiness Programme aimed at connecting SMEs to the right finance provider.

 José-Luis Peydró is Professor of Finance at Imperial College Business School.
 José-Luis is currently an advisor for organisations such as the Bank of Spain and the European Central Bank on topics such as non-banks, shadow banks, fintech, systematic risk, financial crises, macroeconomics, and credit and monetary policy.